apkb/payrollmanagement/README.md

         "endDate": "2019-01-01"
     }

-2. GET - get all payrolls
+2. GET - get all payrolls,
    URL : http://localhost:8082/payrolls/payroll

-3. GET - get payroll by ID
+3. GET - get payroll by ID,
    URL : http://localhost:8082/payrolls/payroll/1

 4. PUT - update an existing payroll.
 Any field can be updated except netPay, and grossPay.
-Validation yet to be done for this Long employeeId;
+Validation yet to be done for this, Long employeeId;
      Double hoursWorked;
      Double ratePerHour;